chekpanschiri/chekpanschiri/README.md

 - 👋 Hi, I’m @chekpanschiri
-- 👀 I’m interested in Data science using principally R/Studio and Python/VSCode.
+- 👀 Data Science professional using principally R/Studio and Python/VSCode.
 In love with time series analysis.
 - 🌱 I’m currently learning on how to cook ;)
 - 📫 How to reach me chekeb.p@gmail.com